FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 The plugin setup follows the common [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) Python standard from `importlib.metadata`.
 It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.
-Entry points also provide the module developer how these functionalities ought to be exposed to the environment, e.g. their name and own configuration.
+Entry points also provide the module developer tools for controlling how it ought to be exposed to the environment, e.g. name, description, configuration.

+!!! note "Entry Point Visibility"
+    Contrary to regular Python dependencies, entry points are visible at a system-wide level, even when installed in a local environment.
+    You can therefore choose whether to install plugins in their own environment, or construct a shared one (with the NOMAD base).
+    We recommend the former to prevent dependency clashing.

 Conceptually, there are five key players to keep track off:

 - **target functionality**: the entity that we want to _expose_ to the NOMAD base installation.
 In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
 It may use `configurations` parameters passed along via the nomad settings.
 - **entry point**: instance of `EntryPoint`, responsible for _registering_ the target functionality.
 It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
 It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).
     - **entry point group**: bundles several entry points together.
 By default, NOMAD scans all plugins under the group name `project.entry-points.'nomad.plugin'`.
-- **module setup file**: _exposes_ the entry point (and its group) under the format of `<module_name>.<functionality_folder_name>:<entry_point_name>`.
-This is the name by which you should call this entry point.
+- **module setup file**: _exposes_ the entry point (and its group) under the format of `<module_name>.<object_name>:<entry_point_name>`.
+This is the name by which you should refer to it within the entry point system.
+For importing the within a Python script, use only `<module_name>.<object_name>`.
 In NOMAD we use the `pyproject.toml` setup file under the module's root folder.
 - **NOMAD configuration file**: called in `nomad.yaml`, controls which entry points are _included_ or _excluded_, as well as their _configuration parameters_.